 Keep reading

 How much time can AI save you?
-As much as your repetitive work takes — usually more than you'd guess, since so much hides in admin.
-Find your own number with a week's audit and a before-and-after, then judge AI on the hours it actually gives back.
+As much as your repetitive work takes — usually more than you'd guess, since so much hides in scattered admin.
+Find your own number with a week's audit and a before-and-after, judge AI on the hours it actually gives back, and measure where those hours get redirected.
+That redirection, not the raw savings, is the real prize.

 Frequently Asked Questions